nirmalrepo/Media-Showcase/README.md

 # News-Showcase
-A React, Redux, and Redux Saga web application with API intigration
+A React, Redux, and Redux Saga web application with News API intigration to showcase the top news.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).